 This article focuses on supporting the health of machinery when social distancing calls for much fewer workers to be present in the facilities these machines are being used.
 It also explains how remote monitoring can help manufacturers pivot in a crisis to alleviate a need in another industry when necessary:

 “MES and ERP platforms with accurate inventory lists and customer orders can be weighed against current production capacity to determine the quantity of output that is achievable within specified time frames.
-This process and accurate machine data also make it possible for manufacturers from other industrial niches to understand their production capacities when crossing into the field of medical devices manufacturing for example.
+This process and accurate machine data also make it possible for manufacturers from other industrial niches to understand their production capacities when crossing into the field of medical device manufacturing, for example.

 Thus, an automobile manufacturer who intends to help produce ventilators can make use of available historical data from similar machines to efficiently produce a different product.”